manus-aiattack/dlnk-platform-complete/frontend/DARK_THEME_README.md

-# Dark Theme Implementation for dLNk Attack Platform
+# Dark Theme Implementation for Connext Security Platform

 ## Overview

-This implementation provides a comprehensive Dark theme UI/UX for the dLNk Attack Platform with a green-black-red color scheme, following modern penetration testing dashboard aesthetics.
+This implementation provides a comprehensive Dark theme UI/UX for the Connext Security Platform with a green-black-red color scheme, following modern penetration testing dashboard aesthetics.

 ## Color Scheme